thisarattr/address-validator/README.md

 # Address Validator
 This sample application provide simple apis to access (or search) address information via couple of apis and a secure api to save address information as per user provides.
 Because of the secure api, one more api added to autheticate the user and return token for secure api.

+Little bit background on the application,
+1. Security: Login api will check the database for user credentials and if its valid then generate a jwt token with the configured jwt secret.
+Secret is configure in the property file but it can be read from environment for security reason.
+Then this jwt token will be returned back to user.
+Registration bean has used to forward all the secure api starting with `/api/v1/admin/*` into a `JwtTokenFilter` which validate the token and check the cache to see if its not expired.
+If not you will get access to the api and else `401 unauthoried` eror is raised.
+2. CacheService: This is used to cache the user tokens with expire time so that use can use same token intill it expire for multiple requests.
+As per current configuration cache expire in 60 mins.
+3. Google checkstle is used with minor changes
+4. Integration test cover all the functionalities and since there are minimum logics involved, very minimum unit tests used.
+Overall test coverage is about 80-90%.
+Check the jacoco reports.

 ## Libraries
 Application is done basically using, spring boot framework, gradle as build tool and h2 as database.
 * Spring boot 1.5.4